RonitPrasad1/Hospital-Database-Management-System-HDMS-/README.md

 the TABLE and change whatever need be.

-This project follows proper Database programming principles, so if you wish to have a great understanding of how to properly program Oracle SQL, to check out how I did each of my files while also doing your research.
+This project follows proper Database programming principles, so if you wish to have a great understanding of how to properly program Oracle SQL, check out how I did each of my files while also doing your own personal research.